 Benefits of cycling

-“Cycling can give you a very good cardiovascular workout,” says Kroner.
+“Cycling can give you a very good cardiovascular workout,” says Kim.
 “When you ride with some speed and you’re getting resistance from your pedals, you really develop strength in your quadriceps.
 This helps you to build knee stability, which can be useful for other activities.”

 Best of all, he notes, cycling puts relatively low impact on your joints.
 This is particularly true when you’re riding a properly sized and fitted bike.